ggflow123/RPI-CCI-docs/VScode.md

 ## Step 2: Mount

+### 1. Main Directory

-1. Setup a main directory on local computer to store contain all of our mount point
+Setup a main directory on local computer to store contain all of our mount point:

 ```
 mkdir ~/mounts